min2ha/ukwa-site/content/target/48874/index.en.md

   "subject": "Housing and Social Housing"
 }

-# The Bristolian: "Smiter of the High and Mighty"

 The Bristolian is a scandal sheet covering all sorts of shenanigans in the fine British city of Bristol.
 Originally launched in 2001, it quickly gained a reputation for well-sourced stories cocking a snook at our supposed ‘betters’ – councillors, cops, businessmen, managers and rich do-gooders – and soon racked up a circulation of more than 10,000 through pubs, cafés and on the streets.